 Otherwise, every menopausal woman through all of time would have symptoms.
 The old story about ovaries and hormones is too simplistic.
 Yes, the body responds to these changes.
 We don’t want to mislead you into thinking it doesn’t.
 The trouble is that focusing on hormones alone makes a problem out of this passage.
 Strict emphasis on hormones also does not consider the beautifully complex ecosystem that is a woman’s body and person.

 What can we learn from women who seem to breeze through menopause and ‘never’ age?
 If you ask them, they’ll tell you that, for the most part, their weight hasn’t really changed.
 They still want good sex and have the energy to say yes to that desire.

 They may have had occasional breast tenderness, menstrual cramping every once in a while, and maybe some PMS type of mood swings, but nothing too out of the ordinary.
 They’ll likely say they’ve had a hot flash on occasion and perhaps woke in the night in a sweat, but those episodes have been few and far between.
 Maybe they don’t sleep as well as they used to.
 They get a little more tired at day’s end, but by and large, for these women, life goes on without a fuss.

 Of course, these women are aging.
 You can see they’ve passed thirty-something, but you swear they look 10, 15, 20 years younger than they are.
-And by look, I don’t mean society’s definition of youthful beauty.
-I mean vibrancy, glowing wellbeing that exudes vitality.
+And by look, we don’t mean society’s definition of youthful beauty.
+We mean vibrancy, glowing wellbeing that exudes vitality.